Land Trust Example & Definition: What it is and How it Works

 Land trusts are exclusively for real estate assets.
 They can contain real property, such as a rental unit, commercial building, or plot of land.
 Alternatively, they can also be used for mortgage notes.

-Land trust example
+Land trust examples

 The most famous example of a Florida land trust is Walt Disney World.
 In 1965, Walt Disney purchased the swamp land on which the famous amusement park would one day be built.
 However, he did so using a land contract, which meant that the parties selling the land had no idea that he was behind the purchase.
 Rumor has it that he used the move to orchestrate a better purchase price.